Icinga/icinga2/doc/10-icinga-template-library.md

 #### <a id="plugin-contrib-command-hpasm"></a> hpasm

-The plugin [check_hpasm](https://labs.consol.de/de/nagios/check_hpasm/index.html) is a plugin to monitor HP hardware through the HP Insight Agent via SNMP.
+The plugin [check_hpasm](https://labs.consol.de/de/nagios/check_hpasm/index.html) is a plugin to monitor HP hardware.

+The plugin can run in two different ways:

+1. Local execution using the `hpasmcli` command line tool.
+2. Remote SNMP query which invokes the HP Insight Tools on the remote node.

+You can either set or omit `hpasm_hostname` custom attribute and select the corresponding node.

+The `hpasm_remote` attribute enables the plugin to execute remote SNMP queries if set to `true`.
+For compatibility reasons this attribute uses `true` as default value, and ensures that specifying the `hpasm_hostname` always enables remote checks.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):